Current information about the Town of Acton's response to the COVID-19 situation

 The Commonwealth of Massachusetts provides comprehensive information about COVID-19 testing including an updated list of testing locations.
 More information is available here.
 An interactive map showing testing locations is also available at the following link: https://memamaps.maps.arcgis.com/apps/webappviewer/index.html?id=eba3f0395451430b9f631cb095febf13

 The Acton Board of Health Emergency Public Health Order of May 5, 2020 requires that face coverings be worn in public.
 View the order here: https://actonma.gov/DocumentCenter/View/6367/Board-of-Health-Emergency-Public-Health-Order-of-May-5

-All town buildings, playgrounds, recreation fields, NARA Park, and the skate park remain closed to the public while Massachusetts’s State of Emergency is in effect.
+All town buildings and playgrounds (except NARA Park playground) remain closed to the public while Massachusetts’s State of Emergency is in effect.
 The closures are being ordered out of an abundance of caution in order to mitigate the spread of COVID-19 and promote social distancing.
-Rail trails and conservation trails remain open, but residents are encouraged to practice social distancing and not congregate in groups if they are using the trails.
 Town Hall services are still operational and staff is available during normal hours throughout the work week.
 Please call 978-929-6619 or use www.actonma.gov to contact staff.

 The Acton Transfer Station will continue operating with the adjusted schedule for the initial reopening.
 The facility is currently open Monday through Saturday from 7 a.m. to 3 p.m.
 The first hour (7-8 a.m.) is designated for Seniors (65+).
 The Transfer Station will also begin to accept payments (checks only) at the office for bulky items by early June.
 Staff are continuing to look at how to re-introduce some recycling streams such as polystyrene in later phases.